Futarimiti/json-fmt/README.md

 #### `spaceNInEmptyObj :: Int`

-defines number of spaces within an empty obj.
+number of spaces within an empty obj.

 `spaceNInEmptyObj = 0`